lalitmohit/CreditSea/README.md

   - Method: `GET`
   - URL: `/loans/total-disbursed-loanAmount`
   - Description: Get the total sum of loans where the status is "APPROVED".

+- **Get Summary**
+  - Method: `GET`
+  - URL: `/loans/summary`
+  - Description: Get the summary of loans, activeUsers, totaldisbursedamount and all".

 ---